What are Fannie Mae and Freddie Mac Loans?

 Required Down Payments

 These rules also include a limit on the amount of loan money the GSEs will guarantee, known as the “conforming loan limit.”
 Loans that are larger than these loan limits are known as non-conforming or “jumbo” loans.
-Jumbo loans are not guaranteed by the GSEs, so they have higher interest rates than conforming loans.
-In October 2011, the Senate voted to restore the higher loan limits for conforming loans, which was an important step here in Massachusetts where average home prices tend to be higher than in the rest of the country.
-But the higher loan limits were only approved for FHA loans; Fannie and Freddie loans were not included.
+Jumbo loans are not guaranteed by the GSEs, so they may have higher interest rates than conforming loans, although right now jumbo rates are actually lower than 30 year conforming loan rates.

 Use our mortgage calculator to figure out how much your monthly payment would be.